zense/IIITB-StudentKit/docs/faq.md

   they are exposed to physical exercises and other sports.

-  The seniors are enthusiastic about sports and can be regularly found playing outdoor sports.
-Also, indoor sports such as Table-tennis, Chess, Carroms and others can be played in the Multi-Purpose Hall.
+  The seniors are enthusiastic about sports and can be regularly found playing outdoor sports like Football, Basketball, Badminton etc. Also, indoor sports such as Table-tennis, Chess, Carroms and others can be played in the Multi-Purpose Hall.

 5. **Are there any Lawn-Tennis facilities around the campus to join and